-I decided to ask for a drop (which I have never done when I have been solo traveling 😥 – please ensure you use your common sense if you decided to ask for a drop), I waved hesitantly towards the first car I saw.
+I decided to ask for a drop called as Hitchhiking (which I have never done when I have been solo traveling 😥 – please ensure you use your common sense if you decided to ask for a drop), I waved hesitantly towards the first car I saw.
 They did stop and it was an older couple from Christchurch (New Zealand) who were here for the weekend.
 The lady was so worried looking at me traveling alone, and who was hiking alone to view the glacier.
 After a lot of lecturing and worrying, they dropped me at the starting point of the hike.
 I did assure them that my friends knew I was hiking 😇 .

 While returning I did the same, ask a drop.
 This time I met an even older couple from Brisbane.
-They were so wonderful that even though it was not their route, they dropped right in front of my accomodation.
+They were so wonderful that even though it was not their route, they dropped right in front of my accommodation.

 It truly is amazing to see the best of people while traveling.
 There are people who help and acts like these show that the world is with good people.
-I was truly blessed that day to meet such friendly amazing set of people.
+I was truly blessed that day to meet such a friendly amazing set of people.